 -Discussion of limitations and how our work is still a contribution despite limitations (need for better data in future, etc.)

 Our findings suggest that there may be a need for more targeted place-based interventions to reduce racial disparities in police-involved deaths.
-Policies and interventions that better able to account for heterogeneity across states and metropolitan areas may work better to reduce absolute and racial disparities in police deaths. {If this runs contrary to proposal by Black Lives Matter etc., we need to speak to that}.
+Policies and interventions that better able to account for heterogeneity across states and metropolitan areas may work better to reduce absolute and racial disparities in police deaths. {If this runs contrary to proposal by Black Lives Matter etc., we need to speak to that.
+ENGAGE MOVEMENT FOR BLK LIVES PLATFORM?
+ENGAGE OTHER ACTIVE REFORM EFFORTS}.
 For example, XXXX.
 Finally, researchers need to take serious consideration of police fatality estimates that are rare, to avoid overstating or understating patterns of death that have serious consequences for public opinion and public safety.

 References